Best Enterprise VoIP Providers Reviews

 Cloud Private Branch Exchange vs Enterprise VoIP

 Cloud Private Branch Exchange (PBX) is sometimes also referred to as hosted PBX.
-It is a VoIP telephony system managed and delivered through the internet by a third-party service provider.
+It is a VoIP telephony system managed and delivered through the Internet by a third-party service provider.
 This type of system provides personalized business PBX without the need to purchase in-house hosting equipment.

 When compared to enterprise VoIP, cloud-based PBX is much cheaper and easier to maintain.
 It is also more secure than hosted VoIP but less effective as compared to Business and enterprise VoIP.

-Session Initiation Protocol (SIP)
+Session Initiation Protocol

 It is the best option for businesses that do not have funds to invest in enterprise or business VoIP or those that would rather avoid managing in-house systems.